dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands.md

 ### Example

-To best illustrate how SDK bands are developer and released in practice, let’s imagine the following timeline for repositories with SDK branches (e.g., `dotnet/sdk`):
+To best illustrate how SDK bands are developed and released in practice, let’s imagine the following timeline for repositories with SDK branches (e.g., `dotnet/sdk`):

 ```mermaid
 %%{init: { 'gitGraph': {'showCommitLabel': false }}}%%